x

 Learn How to Used Coved Ceilings to Emphasize Your Home Decor

 Coved ceilings and designing them could sometimes be tricky.
 From the usage of wired ceilings to various textures, different patterns, paints, etc.- coved ceilings have made a comeback!
-It would be worth it to mention some of the coving designs and how they could be incorporated to give your house an unique look.
+It would be worth it to mention some of the coving designs and how they could be incorporated to give your house a unique look.

 1. The seamless cove

 Certain houses which already have coves could be either accentuated or blended with the ceiling with either the same paint or wallpaper.
-The coving, as well as the ceiling, is first painted in the same color, and keeping in mind the complementary shades which would go with the color, the wall is then designed and painted.
+The coving, as well as the ceiling, is first painted in the same color, and keeping in mind the complementary shades that would go with the color, the wall is then designed and painted.
 This helps in seamlessly adding that unique look of coves in the décor, without getting into a lot of hassle.

 THE SEAMLESS COVE